 Carminative Herbs to Relieve Gas + Bloating

-Carminative herbs work by preventing or relieving gas through a variety of different methods.
+Carminative herbs work by preventing or relieving gas through various methods.
 They are perfect for those that feel heavy or bloated after meals or struggle with stagnation or constipation.
 These herbs can be warming or cooling or both.
 Carminatives have a long history in Ayurvedic Medicine.
-Their primary mode of action is via the complex array of volatile oils that they contain.
+Their primary mode of action is via the complex array of volatile oils they contain.
 The oils contain terpenes that have antispasmodic and anti-inflammatory affects that specifically target the bowel.
 Carminatives tend to stimulate the mucus membranes in the digestive tract, encouraging motility and peristalsis.

 - Fennel (Foeniculum vulgare): Here’s another common kitchen spice that makes for one of the best digestive aids out there.
 Fennel is an excellent carminative.
 The sweet and spicy flavor of these crunchy little seeds contains aromatic oils that reduce cramping, gas, and bloating.
 In Ayurvedic medicine, Fennel sparks Agni, or the digestive fires, within us.
 Fennel helps our body transform, absorb, and assimilate food.
 It is common in Ayurveda to toast Fennel seeds to eat right after a meal to aid in digestion and freshen the breath.
 Fennel can stimulate a dull appetite as well as relieve tension in the smooth muscle that governs digestion.
 Throw some fennel seeds into a hot tea after a meal to relieve digestive discomfort.